jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 from me with a sneer.
 I saw that he was too hardened for any words of mine to influence him.
 There was but one way for it.
 I called in the inspector and gave him

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 171

 into custody.
 A search was made at once not only of his person but of his room and of every portion of the house where he could possibly have concealed the gems; but no trace of them could be found, nor would the wretched boy open his mouth for